1031-Systems/1031_Delivery/docs/HotKeys.md

 ## Control Keys
 - Ctrl-A - Select All Channels
 - Ctrl-Shift-A - Deselect All Channels
-- Ctrl-C - Copy selected channel
+- Ctrl-C - Copy selected channel(s)
-- Ctrl-D - Insert a new Digital channel
+- Ctrl-D - Insert a New Digital channel
+- Ctrl-E - Insert a New PWM channel
 - Ctrl-F - Fit all data to display
+- Ctrl-I - Insert at
-- Ctrl-N - Insert a New servo channel
+- Ctrl-N - New animation
 - Ctrl-O - Open animation file
 - Ctrl-P - Play/Pause Playback
 - Ctrl-Shift-P - Play on Hardware